 Single Family Loan-Level Dataset

-As part of a larger effort to increase transparency, Freddie Mac is making available loan-level credit performance data on a portion of fully amortizing 30-year fixed-rate mortgages that the company purchased or guaranteed from 1999 to 2012.
+As part of a larger effort to increase transparency, Freddie Mac is making available loan-level credit performance data on a portion of fully amortizing fixed-rate mortgages that the company purchased or guaranteed from 1999 to 2014.

-The availability of this data will help investors build more accurate credit performance models in support of ongoing risk sharing initiatives highlighted by our regulator, the Federal Housing Finance Agency in the 2013 conservatorship scorecard.
-The dataset covers approximately 16 million 30-year, fixed-rate mortgages originated between January 1, 1999, and September 30, 2012.
-Monthly loan performance data, including credit performance information up to and including 180-days delinquency, is being disclosed through March 31, 2013.
-Specific credit performance information in the dataset includes voluntary prepayments and loans that were short sales, deeds-in-lieu of foreclosure, third party sales, and REOs.
+The availability of this data will help investors build more accurate credit performance models in support of ongoing risk sharing initiatives highlighted by our regulator, the Federal Housing Finance Agency in the 2013 conservatorship scorecard, 2014 conservatorship scorecard, and 2015 conservatorship scorecard.
+The dataset covers approximately 21.5 million fixed-rate mortgages originated between January 1, 1999, and December 31, 2014.
+Monthly loan performance data, including credit performance information up to and including property disposition, is being disclosed through June 30, 2015.
+Specific credit performance information in the dataset includes voluntary prepayments and loans that were Foreclosure Alternatives and REOs.
+Specific actual loss data in the dataset includes net sales proceeds, MI recoveries, non-MI recoveries, expenses, current deferred UPB, and due date of last paid installment.

 In addition, Freddie Mac requires a licensing agreement for commercial redistribution of the data in its Single-Family Loan-Level Dataset.
 Use of the dataset continues to be free for non-commercial, academic/research and for limited use, subject to the applicable terms and conditions.